novuhq/novu/docs/docs/overview/quick-start.md

 You can specify the content for emails in two ways:

-**Visual template builder** - For simple use cases, you can use our visual template editor.
-The visual template builder has limited control over design but is easier to get-started with.
+**Visual workflow builder** - For simple use cases, you can use our visual workflow editor.
+The visual workflow builder has limited control over design but is easier to get-started with.

 **Custom Code** - You can use the custom code section to specify custom html for the email.